R-36M2 Voevoda (SS-18 Mod 6 Satan)

 that age past their designed operational lifetime are being

 withdrawn.
 By 2009 only 59 missiles remained in service.
-These are
+These were

 favor of more modern systems like MIRV-equipped

-missiles have been modified for commercial launch from silos.
-These
+missiles were been modified for commercial launches from silos.

-Mod 1).
-This missile had a single 18 MT warhead or warhead with 8
+Mod.1).
+This missile had a single 18 MT warhead or alternatively

-Mod 2).
-This missile had a warhead with 10 MIRVs with a blast yield
+Mod.2).
+This missile carried 10 MIRVs with a blast yield

 vehicle with blast yield of 25 MT.
 This missile had a range of 16